HgParnian/Inhibitory-delayed-feedback/README.md

 ## 📧 Contact
 For any questions, issues, or clarifications regarding the code or results, please contact:
 **Parnia Hatamian** — 📩 Hg.parnian@gmail.com

+## 📖 Citation
+Hatamian, P., Ghadiri, A., Hashemi, M. R., Madadi Asl, M., & Valizadeh, A. (2025).
+*Modulation of neuronal synchrony by population-level inhibitory delayed feedback*.
+Manuscript in preparation.